-- (1) One hour of credit will be granted for every hour of contact instruction.
-This credit shall apply to either academic or clinical instruction.
-Eight hours shall be the maximum number of continuing education credits granted in a single day. - (2) Courses which are presented in institutions of higher education for the purpose of receiving a degree, advanced degree or certificate will earn the licensee or certificate holder 10 hours for every semester credit hour assigned a course as specified in the catalogue of the institution presenting the course. - E. Courses not allowed.
-Courses dealing largely with money management, personal finances or personal business matters, and courses in basic educational or cultural subjects that are not taught in direct relationship to dental care may not be used to fulfill continuing education requirements. - F. Verification of course attendance.
-The following documents, or combination of documents, may be used to verify attendance/participation in the required continuing education: - (1) course certificate with the course title, content, presenter, sponsor and units/hours; - (2) pamphlet of course with same information as requested on certificate along with canceled - (3) course attendance sheet submitted from the sponsor; - (4) course code or statement of attendance from presenter or sponsor of licensee attendance; - (5) for out of state courses and meetings when certificates or sign-in sheets are not available, the licensee may provide a copy of the registration form, with a copy of courses in printed form which were offered, identify the ones attended, along with information regarding travel and lodging accommodations for the meeting; and - (6) licensee is responsible for maintaining records of all CEUs for one year following the renewal cycle.
+- (8) jurisprudence exam.
+A licensee or certificate holder may take the board's open book jurisprudence examination, up to once a year, and be granted three hours of continuing education credit for successfully passing the exam with a score of seventy-five percent or above.
+There will be a twenty-five dollar (\$25) administrative fee for the exam to cover the cost of handling. - G. Course limitations and courses not allowed. - (1) Courses that are primarily in relationship to maximizing income, billing, or marketing in the dental or dental hygiene practice shall be limited to eight hours per triennial period. - (2) Courses dealing largely with money management, personal finances or personal business matters, and courses in basic educational or cultural subjects that are not taught in direct relationship to dental care may not be used to fulfill continuing education requirements. - (3) CE received as part of declaratory decree or as a result of disciplinary order shall not count toward the total triennial continuing education hours needed by the licensee. or certificate holder. - H. Approved study clubs.
+The board may approve study clubs which meet the following criteria: - (1) Composed of not less than five licensees with elected officers, written bylaws, and regular meetings. - (2) Organized for the purpose of scientific study. - (3) The approved club must keep records of continuing education information or material presented the number of hours and the members in attendance; audio-visual recordings or similar media produced or distributed by approved providers may be used; guest speakers may also be used to present educational material. - I. Verification of course attendance.
+The following documents, or combination of documents, may be used to verify attendance in the required continuing education: - (1) course certificate with the course title, content, presenter, sponsor and hours; - (2) pamphlet of course with same information as requested on certificate along with proof of - (3) course attendance sheet submitted from the sponsor; - (4) course code or statement of attendance from presenter or sponsor of licensee attendance; - (5) for out of state courses and meetings when certificates or sign-in sheets are not available, the licensee may provide a copy of the registration form, with a copy of courses in printed form which were offered, identify the ones attended, along with information regarding travel and lodging accommodations for the meeting; - (6) licensee is responsible for maintaining records of all CEUs for one year following the renewal cycle.